Borden Ladner Gervais

-Borden Ladner Gervais LLP (abbreviated as BLG) is a leading, full-service law firm in Canada.
-With almost two hundred years of history going back to the 1823 founding of McMaster Gervais, it now has offices in Toronto, Montréal, Vancouver, Ottawa, and Calgary.
-About 700 lawyers, intellectual property agents and other professionals are associated with the firm.
-BLG is governed by a national council composed of partners from across Canada.
-Sean Weir served as the firm's first National Managing Partner until 2018, and was succeeded in the position by John Murphy of the Montreal office.
+Borden Ladner Gervais LLP (abbreviated as BLG) is a full-service law firm in Canada with almost 900 lawyers, intellectual property agents and other professionals.
+With two hundred years of history going back to the 1823 founding of McMaster Gervais, it has offices in Toronto, Montréal, Vancouver, Ottawa, and Calgary.
+BLG is governed by a partnership board composed of partners from across Canada.
+Sean Weir served as the firm's first National Managing Partner until 2018, and was succeeded in the position by John Murphy of the Montréal office.